-In The Legend Of Zelda: Majora's Mask, the final boss of the same name progresses from a mask with hair/tentacles (Majora's Mask) to a mask with arms and legs (Majora's Incarnation) to a giant, psychedelic, whips-for-arms demon (Majora's Wrath).
-It was also notable for allowing Link a supreme transformation into the Fierce Diety, only usable against bosses but still nigh impossible to lose with.
+In The Legend of Zelda: Majora's Mask, the final boss of the same name progresses from a mask with hair/tentacles (Majora's Mask) to a mask with arms and legs (Majora's Incarnation) to a giant, psychedelic, whips-for-arms demon (Majora's Wrath).
+It was also notable for allowing Link a supreme transformation into the Fierce Diety, only usable against bosses but still near-impossible to lose with.

-General Onox of Oracle Of Seasons, on the other hand, plays it straight by revealing his true form to be a giant skeletal dragon.
+General Onox of Oracle Of Seasons plays it straight by revealing his true form to be a giant skeletal dragon.

 Bellum from The Legend of Zelda: Phantom Hourglass, however, is harder to classify.
 He starts out as a big, squid-like monster covered in eyeballs, then progresses to a possessed battleship.
 Once that's out of the way, though, he actually assumes a much smaller, humanoid form, via possessing Link's buddy Linebeck.

-Oracle Of Tao (No relation to the above two from Zelda) loves this trope.
+Oracle of Tao frequently uses this trope.
 Not only does one of the middle game bosses do this, but the final boss of the game does it twice once during the normal conditions (two forms, unless you also count the one he abandons before the battle even starts), and again if you qualify for the Playable Epilogue (3 more).
 To say nothing of enemies that cheat the HP limit by having multiple attack patterns with the same form (one of those you have to kill nine times).

 Sonic Heroes has this happen to Metal Sonic who, after spending most of his time in the shadows, transforms into a titanic metal dragon called the Metal Madness, armed with the power of the aforementioned Chaos, as well as that of Team Sonic and Shadow.
 Three-quarters into the battle, he sprouts huge metal wings, further transforming into the Metal Overlord.